ScottCowe/ScottCowe/README.md

 ## I'm currently working on:
 * Matrix Client - An utility mod for Minecraft, currently private, may become public in the future
-* Selenium - A event system written for Minecraft Clients, used in Matrix Client
+* Sobyity - A event system written for Minecraft Clients, used in Matrix Client
 * mistercow1.dev - A website that may or may not ever go online

 ## How to reach me: